 - The net filter again removes medium-size suspended particles, where the raw water passes through the net minute vents.

-- Then the water is passed through micro-cartridge filter (MCF) which removes the other suspended particles & the precipitate formed by the reaction of anti-scaling reagent with the scaling chemicals.
+- Then the water is passed through micro-cartridge filter (MCF) which removes the other suspended particles and the precipitate formed by the reaction of anti-scaling reagent with the scaling chemicals.

 - In the this stage of boiler feed water treatment the water is fed to RO unit by H/P pump, where after successive filtration by 1st and 2nd stage RO it is fed to degasser unit.

-- After degasification the water is passed through D/M plant MB (mixed bed) resin & stored into D/M water storage tank.
+- After degasification the water is passed through D/M plant MB (mixed bed) resin and stored into D/M water storage tank.